 - 1/4 teaspoon salt

-- 2 tablespoon applesauce
+- 2 tablespoons applesauce

 - 1 teaspoon vanilla extract

-- 3/4 cup plant based milk of your choice – I used Oatly’s oat milk
+- 3/4 cup plant-based milk of your choice – I used Oatly’s oat milk

 Directions